 If you were photographing outdoors in a more natural setting, you may need to use other tools.
 There may have been areas of the background reflecting some light.
 Or part of the background may have been a lighter colour.
 This is when the brush or burn tools are most effective.

 I will darken areas of the background using the brush tool in Lightroom.
 This means painting over the areas that are too bright.
-Then I will move the exposure slider all the way to the left or right.
+Then I will move the

 The effect is extreme and it helps me see where I am painting.
 Once I am finished painting I will move the slider to a level giving me the result I want.